turboic/4dstudio-localserver/README.md

 ## Getting Started

-To start the server on your computer
+It is published on npm as usual.
+So you first install it

 ```
-npm start
+$ npm install -g 4dstudio-localserver
 ```

-## How to install from npm

-It is published on npm as usual.
+And then launch it via

 ```
-npm install 4dstudio-localserver
+$ 4dstudio-localserver
 ```

 ---